resistance-modelling/slim/docs/source/model.rst

 Just like in [#Aldrin17]_, we model the lice lifecycle as a compartmentalised model of 6 stages: *recruitment* (R), *copepopids* (CO), *chalimus* (CH), *preadults* (PA) and *adults*, the latter divided in males (AM) and females (AF).
-Differently from [#Aldrin17]_ we omit the explicit age encoding but rather explicitly group the population by its genotype.
+Differently from [#Aldrin17]_ we omit the explicit age encoding but instead group the population by its genotype.
 Nevertheless, the age distribution can be simulated at will via :py:meth:`slim.simulation.cage.Cage.get_stage_ages_distrib`.

-This is modelled by the :py:class:`slim.simulation.lice_population.GenoDistrib` class.
+A genotype distribution of the lice population as related to resistance to treatment is modelled by the :py:class:`slim.simulation.lice_population.GenoDistrib` class.
 A genotype distribution is, ultimately, a discretised dictionary with where the keys are allele combinations (see :py:attr:`slim.simulation.lice_population.GenoDistrib.alleles`) and the values are the actual number of lice in that group.